-Rochefort en Terre is full of great restaurants and a really nice mediaval town- it won the prize for the most beautiful village in Brittany a few years ago.
-You could go for the rather sophisticated Pelican restaurant in the centre or the lovely Restaurant les Ardoisiers just down the cobbled hill
+Rochefort en Terre is full of great restaurants and a really nice mediaval town to wander around.
+It won the prize for the most beautiful village in Brittany a few years ago.
+You could go for the rather sophisticated Pelican restaurant in the centre or the lovely Restaurant Les Ardoisiers just down the cobbled hill

 Penerf and Damgan

-If you're at the coast then you really must visit the Bistro in Penerf.
-Try the freshly caught mussels or the salad.
+If you're at the coast then you really must visit Le Bistro in Penerf.
+Try the freshly caught mussels or the great salads.
 There's also Le Pecher at Penerf and Le Chocolatier.
 They are only a couple of hundred yards apart so you wander between them, check out the menus and see what you fancy !

 Auray, Rennes and yet more Brittany restaurants.........

-When you're at Auray -see local towns- visiting the beautiful old port then you might be rather overwhelmed by the choice of restaurants all around the quay side.
-Just try any of them; we've sampled most and they've all been great.
-Lots of choice of well presented food at really good prices. - mussels and chips are about ten Euros.
-If you want something more simple you can opt for a seafood omelette or just a plain club sandwich
+When you're at Auray visiting the beautiful old port then you might be rather overwhelmed by the choice of restaurants all around the quayside.
+Take your pick; we've sampled most of them and they've all been great.
+Lots of choice of well presented food at really good prices. - mussels and chips are a cheap option !
+If you want something more simple you can opt for a seafood omelette, a pizza or just a plain club sandwich

-Should you be in Brittanys capital, Rennes -less than 40 minutes drive from our gites- we recommend La Brasserie, just down the side street opposite Galerie Lafayette.
-It's a great little place with a fantastic menu and is what real France is all about- it's authentic and has a real buzz about it with locals coming and going all the time and a real atmosphere.
-Also in Rennes we like the more contemporary restaurant L'Amiral which specialises in seafood
+Should you be in Brittany's capital, Rennes -forty minutes drive from the gites- we recommend La Brasserie, just down the side street opposite Galerie Lafayette.
+It's a great little place with a fantastic menu and is what real France is all about.
+It's one hundred percent authentic with a real buzz about it and locals coming and going all the time.
+Also in Rennes we like the more contemporary restaurant L'Amiral which specialises in all sorts of seafood

-Slightly further afield La Creperie at Larmor Baden is a lovely eatery and you can sit outside in the village square with your lunch
+Slightly further afield La Creperie at Larmor Baden is a lovely eatery and you can sit outside in the village square for a leisurely lunch

 Still hungry ?
-Try: Josselin - Hotel de France, Ploermel -La Table Rond, Neant Yvel -Bonne Table, Mauron -Le Brambily, Serent - La Taverne, Carrentoir -The Old Oak Caro -Les Bruyers, Guer - Le Bistro Gourmande.... there's so many others to choose from we can''t list them all here
+Try these.....
+Josselin - Hotel de France, Ploermel -La Table Rond, Neant Yvel -Bonne Table, Mauron -Le Brambily, Serent - La Taverne, Caro - Les Bruyers, Guer - Le Bistro Gourmande.... there's so many others to choose from we can''t list them all here

 There are also the famous Brittany crepes.
-Every town has a creperie and you can even buy them hot at the markets and on roadside stalls The creperie ' Chez Marie' at Carnac is not to be missed.
+Just about every town has a creperie and you can even buy them hot at the markets and at roadside stalls.
+The creperie ' Chez Marie' at Carnac is not to be missed.
 Visit La Riveraine at Malestroit as well.
 Failing that, just pick one up from a stall on market day or at a fete and eat it on the hoof

 Beer, Cider and Wine... a few pointers........

 On tap you will usually only get lager but bear in mind that if you do want it on tap as opposed to in a bottle you must specifically ask for it.
-Ask for 'biere pression' (pronounced 'be air press e on') or 'un demi'
+Ask for 'une pression' (pronounced 'be air press e on') or more usually 'un demi' (a half)

-Cider is also a local rage with a lot of it about.
+Cider is also a local favourite with a lot of it about.
 It's nearly always sold in jugs in restaurants and can be quite nice.
 It's also very cheap